Clearing Up Misconceptions about Spray Foam Insulation

 One thing to keep in mind is that the location of your ductwork, pipes, appliances, and the general construction of your home will also impact sound.

-“Foam insulation doesn’t soundproof, but it can dampen sound up to 80 percent,” said Joe Skelton, estimator at RetroFoam of Michigan.
+“Foam insulation doesn’t soundproof, but it can dampen sound up to 80 percent,” said Joe Skelton, project manager at RetroFoam of Michigan.
 “Open cell has sound deadening qualities, but closed cell doesn’t.”

 Misconception: Closed Cell Insulation is the Only Way to Go Because of its Superior R-Value